HyperQTQ/HyperQTQ/README.md

 ## Hi I'm HyperQTQ!
-I'm a programmer from Estonia who likes metal and stuff.
-Did some competitive programming in high school, currently trying to complete some personal projects.
-- Learning SwiftUI, C++, AR development.
-- Will gladly help with any open-source projects, just send me a DM on discord(binaryindexedtree) :).
 <!--
 **HyperQTQ/HyperQTQ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.